anodyne/docs/configuration.md

+---
-# Configuration
+title: Configuration
+description: Learn how to configure Nova 2 from the simple to the advanced.
+layout: docs
+---

-Learn how to configure Nova 2 from the simple to the advanced.
+Learn how to configure Nova 2 from the simple to the advanced. {% .lead %}

 ---